 - Callback Messaging

-Call Center Metrics on Customer Experience
+Call center metrics on Customer Experience (CX)

 Delivering customer satisfaction is the business of business.
 But how do you know if you are really meeting your customers’ expectations?
 By measuring customer sentiment and how much you're willing to invest in customer experience.

 These call center metrics are some of the most useful indicators of how well your customers perceive your company.

 This trademarked score is perhaps the most accurate measure of how much your customers love your brand.
 There’s some math involved here, but it relies on a straightforward question: “On a scale of 0-10, how likely are you to recommend our company to your friends and peers?”

 Promoters are those that give scores of 9-10, while Passives and Detractors give 7-8 and 0-6.

 (Number of Promoters ÷ Total Number of Customers in the Sample) - (Number of Detractors ÷ Total Number of Customers in the Sample)

 Remember: The best way to gather NPS is through well-timed customer surveys.

 Like NPS, CSAT is an excellent indicator of customer happiness.
 A good score on this important metric means an upward boost in call center campaigns.
 Unlike NPS, however, there isn’t any standard way to calculate this KPI.